programmfabrik/easydb-documentation/content/technical/types/event/_index.en.md

 This event is only generated if it is enabled in the base configuration.
 The administrator can set the following parameters:

-- disabled, enabled for "write" operations, or enabled for all operations
+- disabled, enabled for `"write"` operations, or enabled for all operations
 - disable logging for certain API calls

 The event contains the following extra information:

-- method: HTTP method used
+- `method`: HTTP method used
-- url: request URL
+- `url`: request URL
-- payload: request payload (except for file upload requests)
+- `payload`: request payload (except for file upload requests)

 ### API_PROGRESS `pollable`

-The server generates API_PROGRESS events when processing long-running requests to offer some progress information.
+The server generates `API_PROGRESS` events when processing long-running requests to offer some progress information.

-- disabled, enabled for "write" operations, or enabled for all operations
+- disabled, enabled for `"write"` operations, or enabled for all operations
 - disable logging for certain API calls

 The event contains the following extra information:

-- uuid: request UUID, provided by the client, can be used to match the API_PROGRESS notification to a running request
+- `uuid`: request UUID, provided by the client, can be used to match the `API_PROGRESS` notification to a running request
-- status: current status (free text, depends on the request)
+- `status`: current status (free text, depends on the request)
-- progress_info: progress information (free text with CSV keys, depends on the request)
+- `progress_info`: progress information (free text with CSV keys, depends on the request)
-- progress_info_parametes: CSV parameters for progress_info
+- `progress_info_parametes`: CSV parameters for progress_info

 ### ASSET_DOWNLOAD / ASSET_EXPORT_DOWNLOAD / ASSET_EXPORT_TRANSPORT_DOWNLOAD / ASSET_EXPORT_TRANSPORT_COPY / ASSET_EXPORT_TRANSPORT_COPY_SCHEDULED